-Currently, nearly 500,000 children and youth are in the United States foster care system.
+Currently, nearly 440,000 children and youth are in the United States foster care system.
 These children have all entered the system due to abuse, neglect or abandonment on the part of birth parent.
-Of those kids in foster care, between 120,000 and 130,000 are considered legal orphans and are awaiting adoption into a permanent family.
+Of those kids in foster care, over 110,000 are considered legally available and are awaiting adoption into a permanent family.
 For these kids, birth parent’s rights had to be terminated because they were unable to provide a safe and secure home for the kids.
 Now they are waiting for someone to give them a second chance.

 Many children in foster care may have one or more special needs.
 These needs include: siblings also in need of a family, prenatal exposure to drugs or alcohol, developmental delays, are older than five or are minorities.
 The sooner they find permanency, the better.
 For the majority of these kids, they have been given a label or a stigma that tends to identify them as “not good enough” or “second class.”
 But we know the reality— these kids are as loved by God as any child.

 In some instances, the special needs of a child are not particularly difficult for a family to address as they may have insight or experience in a particular area.
 However, having lived through difficult circumstances that often lacked stability and consistency, many of these kids also struggle with emotional challenges.
 No matter the needs, being realistic about them and planning ahead on how to deal with them increases the likelihood of success.